 the conflict-ridden DRC countries.

-The Hitachi Koki Group has no obligation to report under the said Act.
+The Koki Holdings Group has no obligation to report under the said Act.
 However, we strive to ensure that we do not, directly or indirectly, abet the human rights violations identified in the DRC countries.
-To continue our responsible procurement practices, we are working with Group companies, suppliers, and Hitachi, Ltd. to strengthen supply chain transparency and to ensure that the minerals we procure do not finance or benefit armed groups committing human rights violations.
+To continue our responsible procurement practices, we are working with Group companies, suppliers to strengthen supply chain transparency and to ensure that the minerals we procure do not finance or benefit armed groups committing human rights violations.

 In fiscal 2015, we conducted the conflict minerals survey targeting around 1,000 suppliers and confirmed that conflict minerals were not contained in the products of the Company.